Muljunen/ouman-to-ha/README.md

-# Ouman EH203 data collector for Home assistant
+# Ouman data collector for Home assistant

-Uses taloLogger to interface with Ouman EH203 over serial cable.
+Uses taloLogger to interface with Ouman device (example EH203) over serial cable.
 Send result to MQTT to store and visualize data in Home assistant.

+This is tested only with EH203, but it should work with other ouman devices that taloLogger is supporting

 ### What's needed

- * Ouman EH203 connected via serial cable to (a device such as Raspberry Pi)
+ * Ouman device (example EH203) connected via serial cable to (a device such as Raspberry Pi)
     * Check connection instructions from http://ouman.fi/documentbank/EH-203__manual__fi.pdf -> page 42.
  * Home assistant with mqtt server installed